liquity/dev/README.md

 ### Individual Pool Functions - _StabilityPool.sol_, _ActivePool.sol_, _DefaultPool.sol_

-`getRawEtherBalance()`: returns the actual raw ether balance of the contract.
-Distinct from the ETH public variable, which returns the total recorded ETH deposits.
+`getRawEtherBalance()`: returns the actual raw Ether balance of the contract.
+Distinct from the ETH ([public variable](#public-data)), which returns the total recorded ETH deposits.

-## Supplying Hints to CDP operations
+## Supplying Hints to trove operations

-CDPs in Liquity are recorded in a sorted doubly linked list, sorted by their ICR, from high to low.
+Troves in Liquity are recorded in a sorted doubly linked list, sorted by their ICR, from high to low.

-All CDP operations that change the collateral ratio need to either insert or reinsert the CDP to the `SortedCDPs` list.
+All trove operations that change the collateral ratio need to either insert or reinsert the trove to the `SortedCDPs` list.
 To reduce the computational complexity (and gas cost) of the insertion to the linked list, a ‘hint’ may be provided.

-A hint is the address of a CDP with a position in the sorted list close to the correct insert position.
+A hint is the address of a trove with a position in the sorted list close to the correct insert position.

-All CDP operations take a ‘hint’ argument.
+All trove operations take a ‘hint’ argument.
 The better the ‘hint’ is, the shorter the list traversal, and the cheaper the gas cost of the function call.

-The `CDPManager::getApproxHint()` function can be used to generate a useful hint, which can then be passed as an argument to the desired CDP operation or to `SortedCDPs::findInsertPosition()` to get an exact hint.
+The `TroveManager::getApproxHint(...)` function can be used to generate a useful hint, which can then be passed as an argument to the desired trove operation or to `SortedTroves::findInsertPosition(...)` to get an exact hint.

-`getApproxHint()` takes two arguments: `CR`, and `numTrials`.
-The function randomly selects `numTrials` amount of CDPs, and returns the one with the closest position in the list to where a CDP with a collateral ratio of `CR` should be inserted.
-It can be shown mathematically that for `numTrials = k * sqrt(n)`, the function's gas cost is with very high probability worst case O(sqrt(n)), if k >= 10.
+`getApproxHint(uint _CR, uint _numTrials, uint _price, uint _inputRandomSeed)` randomly selects `numTrials` amount of troves, and returns the one with the closest position in the list to where a trove with a collateral ratio of `CR` should be inserted.
+It can be shown mathematically that for `numTrials = k * sqrt(n)`, the function's gas cost is with very high probability worst case `O(sqrt(n)) if k >= 10`.
+For scalability reasons (Infura is able to serve up to ~4900 trials), the function also takes a random seed `_inputRandomSeed` to make sure that calls with different seeds may lead to a different results, allowing for better approximations through multiple consecutive runs. **TODO: check if `_price` parameter is really needed.
+If yes, add a short explanation.**

-**CDP operation without a hint**
+**Trove operation without a hint**

-1. User performs CDP operation in their browser
+1. User performs trove operation in their browser
-2. Call the CDP operation with `_hint = userAddress`
+2. Call the trove operation with `_hint = userAddress`

-Gas cost will be worst case O(n), where n is the size of the `SortedCDPs` list.
+Gas cost will be worst case `O(n)`, where n is the size of the `SortedTroves` list.

-**CDP operation with hint**
+**Trove operation with hint**

-1. User performs CDP operation in their browser
+1. User performs trove operation in their browser
 2. The front end computes a new collateral ratio locally, based on the change in collateral and/or debt.
-3. Call `CDPManager::getApproxHint()`, passing it the computed collateral ratio.
+3. Call `CDPManager::getApproxHint(...)`, passing it the computed collateral ratio.
 Returns an address close to the correct insert position
-4. Call `SortedCDPs::findInsertPosition(uint256 _ICR, address _prevId, address _nextId)`, passing it the hint via both `_prevId` and `_nextId` and the new collateral ratio via `_ICR`.
+4. Call `SortedCDPs::findInsertPosition(uint256 _ICR, address _prevId, address _nextId)`, passing it the approximate hint via both `_prevId` and `_nextId` and the new collateral ratio via `_ICR`. **TODO: To be updated according to https://github.com/liquity/dev/issues/91**
-5. Pass the exact position as an argument to the CDP operation function call.
+5. Pass the exact position as an argument to the trove operation function call.
 (Note that the hint may become slightly inexact due to pending transactions that are processed first, though this is gracefully handled by the system.)

-Gas cost of steps 2-4 will be free, and step 5 will be O(1).
+Gas cost of steps 2-4 will be free, and step 5 will be `O(1)`.

-Hints allow cheaper CDP operations for the user, at the expense of a slightly longer time to completion, due to the need to await the result of the two read calls in steps 1 and 2 - which may be sent as JSON-RPC requests to Infura, unless the front end operator is running a full Ethereum node.
+Hints allow cheaper trove operations for the user, at the expense of a slightly longer time to completion, due to the need to await the result of the two read calls in steps 1 and 2 - which may be sent as JSON-RPC requests to Infura, unless the front end operator is running a full Ethereum node.

-Each BorrowerOperations function that reinserts a CDP takes a single hint, as does `PoolManager::withdrawFromSPtoCDP`.
+Each BorrowerOperations function that reinserts a troves takes a single hint, as does `PoolManager::withdrawFromSPtoTrove(...)`.

 ### Hints for `redeemCollateral`

-`CDPManager::redeemCollateral` requires two hints.
+`TroveManager::redeemCollateral` as a special case requires two hints.
 The first hint provides an accurate reinsert position (as described above), and the second hint ensures the transaction succeeds.

+**TODO: To be reviewed and updated once https://github.com/liquity/dev/issues/106 is fixed**

-All CDPs that are fully redeemed from in a redemption sequence are left with zero debt, and are reinserted at the top of the sortedCDPs list.
+All troves that are fully redeemed from in a redemption sequence are left with zero debt, and are reinserted at the top of the sortedTroves list.

-It’s likely that the last CDP in the redemption sequence would be partially redeemed from - i.e. only some of its debt cancelled with CLV.
+It’s likely that the last trove in the redemption sequence would be partially redeemed from - i.e. only some of its debt cancelled with LUSD.
 In this case, it should be reinserted somewhere between top and bottom of the list.
 The first hint passed to `redeemCollateral` gives the expected reinsert position.

-However, if during off-chain hint computation a different transaction changes the state of a CDP that would otherwise be hit by the redemption sequence, then the off-chain hint computation could end up totally inaccurate.
+However, if between the off-chain hint computation and on-chain execution a different transaction changes the state of a trove that would otherwise be hit by the redemption sequence, then the off-chain hint computation could end up totally inaccurate.
 This could lead to the whole redemption sequence reverting due to out-of-gas error.

-To mitigate this, a second hint is provided: the expected ICR of the final partially-redeemed-from CDP.
-The on-chain redemption function checks whether, after redemption, the ICR of this CDP would equal the ICR hint.
+To mitigate this, a second hint needs to be provided: the expected ICR of the final partially-redeemed-from CDP.
+The on-chain redemption function checks whether, after redemption, the ICR of this trove would equal the ICR hint.

 If not, the redemption sequence doesn’t perform the final partial redemption, and terminates early.
-This ensures that the transaction doesn’t revert, and most of the requested CLV redemption can be fulfilled.
+This ensures that the transaction doesn’t revert, and most of the requested LUSD redemption can be fulfilled.

 ## Gas compensation

-In Liquity, we want to maximize liquidation throughput, and ensure that undercollateralized troves are liquidated promptly by “liquidators” - agents who also hold Stability Pool deposits, and who expect to profit from liquidations.
+In Liquity, we want to maximize liquidation throughput, and ensure that undercollateralized troves are liquidated promptly by “liquidators” - agents who may also hold Stability Pool deposits, and who expect to profit from liquidations.

 However, gas costs in Ethereum are substantial.
 If the gas costs of our public liquidation functions are too high, this may discourage liquidators from calling them, and leave the system holding too many undercollateralized troves for too long.

-Our solution is to directly compensate liquidators for their gas costs, to incentivize prompt liquidations in both normal and extreme periods of high gas prices.
+The protocol thus directly compensates liquidators for their gas costs, to incentivize prompt liquidations in both normal and extreme periods of high gas prices.
 Liquidators should be confident that they will at least break even by making liquidation transactions.

-Gas compensation is paid in a mix of CLV and ETH.
-When a borrower first issues debt, some CLV is reserved for gas compensation.
-A liquidation transaction draws ETH from the trove(s) it liquidates, and sends the both the reserved CLV and the compensation ETH to the caller, and liquidates the remainder.
+Gas compensation is paid in a mix of LUSD and ETH.
+While the ETH is taken from the liquidated trove, the LUSD is provided by the borrower.
+When a borrower first issues debt, some LUSD is reserved for gas compensation.
+A liquidation transaction thus draws ETH from the trove(s) it liquidates, and sends the both the reserved LUSD and the compensation in ETH to the caller, and liquidates the remainder.

-When a liquidation transaction liquidates multiple troves, each trove contributes CLV and ETH towards the total compensation for the transaction.
+When a liquidation transaction liquidates multiple troves, each trove contributes LUSD and ETH towards the total compensation for the transaction.

 Gas compensation per liquidated trove is given by the formula:

-Gas compensation = `10 CLV + 0.5% of trove’s collateral`
+Gas compensation = `10 LUSD + 0.5% of trove’s collateral (ETH)`

 The intentions behind this formula are:
 - To ensure that smaller troves are liquidated promptly in normal times, at least
 - To ensure that larger troves are liquidated promptly even in extreme high gas price periods.
 The larger the trove, the stronger the incentive to liquidate it.

-### Gas compensation Schedule
+### Gas compensation schedule

-When a borrower opens a loan, an additional 10 CLVDebt is issued, and 10 CLV is minted and sent to a dedicated gas compensation EOA - the "gas address".
+When a borrower opens a loan, an additional 10 LUSD debt is issued, and 10 LUSD is minted and sent to a dedicated externally owned account (EOA) for gas compensation - the "gas address".

-When a borrower closes their active trove, this gas compensation is refunded: 10 CLV is burned from the gas address's balance, and the corresponding 10 CLV debt on the trove is cancelled.
+When a borrower closes their active trove, this gas compensation is refunded: 10 LUSD is burned from the gas address's balance, and the corresponding 10 LUSD debt on the trove is cancelled.

-The purpose of the 10 CLV debt is to provide a minimum level of gas compensation, regardless of the trove's collateral size or the current ETH price.
+The purpose of the 10 LUSD debt is to provide a minimum level of gas compensation, regardless of the trove's collateral size or the current ETH price.

 ### Liquidation

-When a trove is liquidated, 0.5% of their collateral is sent to the liquidator, along with the 10 CLV reserved for gas compensation.
+When a trove is liquidated, 0.5% of its collateral is sent to the liquidator, along with the 10 LUSD reserved for gas compensation.
 Thus, a liquidator always receives `{10 CLV + 0.5% collateral}` per trove that they liquidate.
-The collateral remainder of the trove is then either offset, redistributed or a combination of both, depending on the amount of CLV in the Stability Pool.
+The collateral remainder of the trove is then either offset, redistributed or a combination of both, depending on the amount of LUSD in the Stability Pool.

 #### Edge case: Gas compensation in a partial liquidation in Recovery Mode

 A trove can be partially liquidated under specific conditions:

 - Recovery mode is active: TCR < 150%
-- 110% <= trove ICR < 150%
+- 110% <= trove ICR < TCR
 - trove debt > CLV in Stability Pool

-In this case, a partial offset occurs: the CLV in the Stability Pool is offset with an equal amount of the trove's debt, which is a fraction of it's total debt.
+In this case, a partial offset occurs: the entire LUSD in the Stability Pool is offset with an equal amount of the trove's debt, which is only a fraction of its total debt.
 A corresponding fraction of the trove's collateral is liquidated (sent to the Stability Pool).

-The trove is left with some CLV Debt and collateral remaining.
+The trove is left with some LUSD Debt and collateral remaining.

 For the purposes of a partial liquidation, only the amount (debt - 10) is considered.
-If the CLV in the Stability Pool is >= (debt - 10), a full liquidation is performed.
+If the LUSD in the Stability Pool is >= (debt - 10), a full liquidation is performed.

-In a partial liquidation, The ETH gas compensation is 0.5% of the _collateral fraction_ that corresponds to the partial offset.
+In a partial liquidation, the ETH gas compensation is 0.5% of the _collateral fraction_ that corresponds to the partial offset.

 ### Gas compensation and redemptions

 When a trove is redeemed from, the redemption is made only against (debt - 10), not the entire debt.

+**TODO: To be reviewed and updated once https://github.com/liquity/dev/issues/106 is fixed**

-But if the redemption causes an amount (debt - 10) to be cancelled, the trove is then closed:  the 10 CLV gas compensation is cancelled with its corresponding 10 CLV debt, and the ETH surplus in the trove is sent to the owner.
+But if the redemption causes an amount (debt - 10) to be cancelled, the trove is then closed: the 10 CLV gas compensation is cancelled with its corresponding 10 CLV debt, and the ETH surplus in the trove is sent back to the owner.

 ## Gas compensation Functionality